JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 I was feeling a tad better but raw.
 Here I am 14 years old walking around with my older brother—who is 34 years old—and justifying my desire and curiostity towards games and things I saw in the shop to him.

 I wouldn’t say it was a big scene; maybe only a handful of people noticed the minor domestic dust up.
-But as a kid who simply wanted to share what he enjoyed with a family member
+But as a kid who simply wanted to share what he enjoyed with a family member who—I believed at the time—respected me, it was awkward.

+We walked around some more, I took some mental notes on game names and companies, and we all went home.

+A few weeks later Ben showed up with the magical BASIC cartridge.
+The packaging had been crushed and was opened sine my brother and his wife wanted to try it out on the loaned Atari 800 they had in their home.

+Ben showed me some basic BASIC programming and I learned such thrilling things such as how to do a GOTO loop.
+Ben also showed me some sine/cosine function I barely understood past it drawing a few curvy lines on the screen.

+“And now, you can program games!” he said with no awareness of how little I cared.

+By the time he gave me this cartridge I had become an expert at “Star Raiders.”
+I tried to show him some game level achievements I had made.
+But no sooner than I booted up the game he then powered the computer up to show me BASIC yet again.

+I nodded politely, listened to his self-centered, unwanted computer programming lessons and then pretended to program myself.

+It was not fun, but at some point I fooled myself into thinking I could program a game.
+Not for my own benefit, but for my own self-preservation.
+If I could do some basic BASIC and show my brother my “progress” as each week went on, I believed I could get him off my back.

+But it didn’t work.
+My programming at the time stunk and I didn’t enojoy it.
+Slowly I learned about the world of pirated software and slowly—but surely—me and my neighbhorhood friends would copy and trade games with each other.
+This was actually fun.
+It was social.
+For the price of some blank cassettes I could have a social circle focused on copying and playing games.

+But whenever my brother visited and saw me playing games some outbrust would occur.
+If I showed him the game I was playing, 9 times out of 10 he would declare it to be stupid.

 ***